Tmanyo/bank_accounts/README.md

 If you have privs priv.
 When you grant yourself all, you will be given "seized" priv.
 Revoke it, else your account will be seized.

 Credits:
- - NathanS21 for textures and models
+ - NathanS21 for textures and models.
  - Tmanyo for code.

 This mod uses the currency mod to provide different ways of paying for items in Minetest.